Inclusive $J/\psi$ productions in pp collisions at $\sqrt{s}=$ 5.02, 7, and 13 TeV with the PACIAE model: Abstract

 \section{Abstract}

-We investigate the inclusive $J/\psi$ productions in proton–proton collisions at center-of-mass energies $\sqrt{s} = 5.02$, 7, and 13 TeV using the PACIAE 4.0 model.
+We investigate the inclusive $J/\psi$ production in proton-proton (pp) collisions at center-of-mass energies $\sqrt{s} = 5.02$, 7, and 13 TeV using the PACIAE 4.0 model.
 This model extends PYTHIA 8.3 by incorporating partonic and hadronic rescatterings before and after hadronization, respectively.
-Several $J/\psi$ production mechanisms are considered: the leading-order non-relativistic QCD (NRQCD) color-singlet and color-octet contributions, the cluster collapse mechanism, and the non-prompt $J/\psi$ from $b$-hadron decays.
-The simulated inclusive $J/\psi$ transverse momentum ($p_{\rm T}$) differential cross sections agree well with the experimental data at both the middle and forward rapidities.
-For the $J/\psi$ yield, the dominant contribution comes from the NRQCD channel, while the cluster collapse and non-prompt processes provide relatively minor contributions.
-A decomposition of the NRQCD component, comprising direct production from the parton hard scattering and feed-down from $\psi(2S)$, $\chi_{c0}$, $\chi_{c1}$, and $\chi_{c2}$, reveals that at low (high) $p_{\rm T}$ the dominant contributions come from the direct production and $\chi_{c2}$ ($\chi_{c1}$) feed-down.
-The $\psi(2S)$ feed-down fraction is 8-9$\%$, while the $\chi_{c0}$ contribution is around 2-3$\%$.
-The influence of the partonic and hadronic rescatterings is also examined.
-The partonic rescattering exhibits negligible impact on the $J/\psi$ yields across all production mechanisms.
-In contrast, the hadronic rescattering suppresses the $J/\psi$ productions from both the NRQCD and cluster collapse mechanisms, while leaving the non-prompt $J/\psi$ yield almost unaffected.
+Compared to our earlier study [K.-F. Ye et al., Phys.
+Rev. C 109, 035201 (2024)], which considered only the color-singlet processes, the present work includes both the color-singlet and color-octet contributions within the non-relativistic QCD (NRQCD) framework.
+In addition to NRQCD, we also consider the contributions from the cluster collapse and weak decays of $b$-hadrons.
+We find that the simulated inclusive $J/\psi$ transverse momentum differential cross sections agree well with the experimental data at both the middle and forward rapidities.
+We provide a quantitative analysis of the relative contributions for different production mechanisms and their energy and rapidity dependence in the inclusive $J/\psi$ production.
+Furthermore, we offer a quantification of the relative contributions of the various components and their energy and rapidity dependence in the NRQCD channels, including the direct production via the hard scattering and the feed-down from the decays of heavier charmonium states such as $\psi(2S)$, $\chi_{c0}$, $\chi_{c1}$, and $\chi_{c2}$.
+Finally, we examine the effects of partonic and hadronic rescatterings and offer the quantitative estimate of their impact on the $J/\psi$ production.
+These results are entirely new and represent a significant step forward in understanding the mechanisms of the inclusive $J/\psi$ production in high-energy pp collisions.